Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Main results: non-tree regime

 Although we focussed on tree networks in the previous section for expositional clarity, most of our results can be extended to the analogous non-tree network model defined in Definition \ref{def:attrib-evol}.
 Again we consider a finite attribute set $[K]$ and attribute pmf $\mvpi$ on $[K]$.
 We will denote the out-degree function as a vector $\mvm = (m_1, \dots, m_K) \in \mathbb{N}^K$, where $m_a$ denotes the out-degree of a vertex of attribute type $a$.
 The network sequence will be denoted by $\{\cG_n^{\mvm} : n \ge 0\}$ (with initial base connected graph $\cG_0^{\mvm}$) to highlight dependence on $\mvm$.
 Suppressing $\gamma$ (which equals one in this case), denote this model of evolving random networks by $\scrP(\mvpi, \kappa, \mvm)$.
 Degree asypmtotics for this model with $m_a \equiv m$ was obtained in \cite{jordan2013geometric}.

 We will now show that our techniques can be used to obtain the (almost sure) local weak limit of the network model $\scrP(\mvpi, \kappa, \mvm)$ in terms of an associated continuous time branching process stopped at a random exponential time.
-To describe the local limit of $\scrP(\mvpi, \kappa, \mvm)$, we need the following extension of Lemma \ref{lem:minimizer} and \cite[Proposition 3.1]{jordan2013geometric}.
-As before $n_0 = |\cG_{0}|$ is the number of vertices in the seed graph at time zero.
+To describe the local limit of $\scrP(\mvpi, \kappa, \mvm)$, we need the following extension of Lemma \ref{lem:minimizer} and \cite[Proposition 3.1]{jordan2013geometric}. {\cg Recall the discussion below Lemma \ref{lem:minimizer} explaining the origin of the minimization problem in \eqref{eqn:vpi-def} via stochastic approximation schemes related to the evolution of weights of degrees in various attributes in the tree regime.
+An analysis of similar functionals in the non-tree regime leads to the minimization problem in Lemma \ref{lem:minimizernt}. } As before $n_0 = |\cG_{0}|$ is the number of vertices in the seed graph at time zero.

 \begin{lemma} Define

 Under Assumption \ref{ass:finite-case}, $V^{\mvm}_{\mvpi}(\cdot)$ has a unique minimizer $\mveta^{\mvm}:= \mveta^{\mvm}(\mvpi) = (\eta^{\mvm}_1(\mvpi), \ldots, \eta^{\mvm}_K(\mvpi))$ that lies in the interior of the set $S^{\mvm} := \{\vy \in \mathbb{R}^K_+: \sum_{i=1}^K y_i = \sum_{i=1}^K \pi_im_i\}$, satisfying $\partial_{a}V^{\mvm}_{\mvpi}(\eta^{\mvm})=0$ for all $a \in [K]$.
 Moreover, almost surely as $n \rightarrow \infty$,